Atox/TuringMachineSim/README.md

 - Tapes and commands editor, state monitoring

 ## How to build
-Software comes with Qt Creator project and utilizes Qt 5.x library.
+Software comes with Qt Creator project and uses Qt 5.x library.